lbseale/HaskellSchool/en/lessons/basics/functions.md

     timesTwo z = z * 2
 ```

+_Note: The binding `x` is reusable throught the rest of the bindings._

 Other functions will be unable to use `addOne` and `timesTwo` since they belong to the scope of `processInt`.

 ### `let … in`

-you can use its sibling, `let`, to produce the same result:
+You can use its sibling, `let`, to produce the same result:

 ```haskell
 processInt2 x =